 The reconciliation of climate protection and economic concerns is what Peter Altmaier, Federal Minister for Economic Affairs and Energy, calls for in his opening speech at the 2020 Energy Transition Congress.
 His 20-point plan "Protecting the climate & strengthening the economy" lays the foundation for these concerns.
-The spotlight also falls on the real estate industry: how can the necessary efficiency potential in the building stock be realised through refurbishment concepts and digitalisation?
+The spotlight also falls on the real estate industry: how can the necessary efficiency potential in the building stock be realised through refurbishment concepts and digitisation?
 For the economy, Altmaier notes, the biggest problem is uncertainty, which could lead to a failure to make the investment needed.
 His approach is to create a clear framework over the long term, extending across several electoral terms.

 The 20-point plan